 The company’s research included investigating multiple applications for hemp including suitable mixes for blocks and panels and while there is now a demand for both of these products, initial builds have focussed on the most sustainable application of hemp lime, which is in building monolithic structures in which the frame is embedded between forms, providing an airtight building fabric and thermal mass.

-As well as being a building method that can easily be adopted for volume house building and commercial construction, this building method offers an affordable option for low income groups and Owner Builders willing to be involved in installing their own hemp walls.
-It’s also suitable for retrofits and for restoring older buildings particularly where there are issues with damp because the vapour-permeable material mitigates the humidity .
+As well as being a building method that can easily be adopted for volume house building and commercial construction, this building method offers an affordable option for Owner Builders willing to be involved in installing their own hemp walls.
+AHMC materials are also suitable for retrofitting to improve thermal or acoustic performance in buildings.